 Instructions

-- You can watch the video in the post for visual instructions.First, finely grate the cucumber, squeezing out the excess liquid with your hands (or use a nut milk bag/ clean tea towel).
+- You can watch the video for visual instructions.First, finely grate the cucumber, squeezing out the excess liquid with your hands (or use a nut milk bag/ clean tea towel).
 Also, finely dice the onion and mince the garlic.

 - Then, combine the grated cucumber with the remaining ingredients in a bowl and stir to combine.